 People with Antisocial Personality Disorder often have trouble maintaining relationships, and many abuse drugs and alcohol.

 It’s imperative to seek treatment if you believe that you may have Antisocial Personality Disorder to address your symptoms.
-You want to prevent yourself from getting in trouble with the law.
-You want to be able to live with a high quality of life, but if you don’t know that you're hurting other people, it’s difficult to do so.
-You need to learn about empathy and how to regard others, rather than manipulate them.
+You want to prevent yourself from getting in trouble or destroying relationships.
+You want to be able to live with a high quality of life.
+If you don’t know that you're hurting other people, you may make choices that alienate you from the people you care about.
 If you have ASPD, you may not even realize that you’re hurting others.
-You may be engaging in behaviors due to ASPD that you haven’t yet identified and could be hurting others unintentionally, so seeking help is crucial.
-People that have Antisocial Personality Disorder may tend to be depressed and isolate themselves.
+You may be engaging in behaviors due to ASPD that could be impacting others unintentionally, so seeking help is crucial.
+People that have Antisocial Personality Disorder tend to be depressed and isolate themselves.
 They may feel that they don’t need to be around other people.

 Loneliness and Antisocial Personality Disorder

-Individuals who have Antisocial Personality Disorder tend to isolate, but that doesn’t mean they aren’t lonely sometimes.
-They don’t understand the feelings of others, a bit that can make them feel like outcasts from society.
-People with Antisocial Personality Disorder may be lonely because they don’t feel the need to be around others, but they do notice the absence of other human beings.
+Individuals who have Antisocial Personality Disorder tend to self-isolate, but that doesn’t mean they aren’t lonely sometimes.
+They don’t understand the feelings of others, and this can make them feel like outcasts from society.
+People with Antisocial Personality Disorder do notice the absence of other human beings.
 They might move toward a criminal lifestyle to get away from those lonely feelings, so they’re connecting with society in some way.

 Getting the Right Diagnosis

-To get diagnosed with Antisocial Personality Disorder, a person needs to have a psych evaluation, and personal history will be considered during that evaluation.
-The professional diagnosing that individual will cite statistics from the DSM 5.
+To get diagnosed with Antisocial Personality Disorder, a person needs to have a psychosocial evaluation.
+Both a psychological and a social history will be considered during that evaluation.
+The professional diagnosing that individual will examine criteria from the DSM 5.
 Typically Antisocial Personality Disorder isn’t diagnosed before the age of 18.

 What Causes Antisocial Personality Disorder?

 Unlike psychopathy, Antisocial Personality Disorder is often caused by childhood neglect or abuse.
 The person develops this condition because they weren't shown how to interact with others, but it doesn’t mean there’s no hope.
 Treatment is available, and you can get help.
 If you’ve been diagnosed with Antisocial Personality Disorder, your life isn’t over.
-You can get help, and find out how to hope with your mental illness.
-You’re not a bad person, you have a personality disorder, and you’re seeking treatment.
+You can get help, and find out how to cope with your mental illness.
 When you find a mental health provider who understands your diagnosis, they can guide you through ways to cope.
 There are so many misconceptions about people with Antisocial Personality Disorder.
 Yes, they can be manipulative, but it’s not always intentional.
 Working with a seasoned mental health provider will help you understand your illness, and judge yourself less.